torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 # How to sign Uptane metadata using offline keys from a hardware module?

-Our Uptane implementation offers the support for using hardware modules for offline keys, such as a Yubikey.
-I tried using this feature, and it proved to be tough to figure out.
+Our Uptane implementation offers support for using hardware modules for offline keys, such as a Yubikey.
+I tried using this feature, and it proved to be a bit tough to figure out.
 The documentation available is not as clear as it should be, and `uptane-sign --help` also does not give clear explanations about this.
 To help with this, I'm writing this post to document my experience and give future users of this feature a walkthrough.

 ## Overview

 The Toradex OTA client supports RSASSA-PSS and ED25519 signatures.
 However, using these external signatures can be a bit confusing.
 This article will explain how to generate and use both of these signatures for the targets metadata as part of the Torizon OTA client flow.
+If you wish to skip the detailed explanation of each step and only want to view the commands involved, you can skip to [this TLDR section](#tldr).

 ## The Process

-The instructions on the Toradex Developer docs on using [Offline Signing Keys](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/) explains what should be done to take your keys offline and use them to carry out actions related to Torizon Cloud and OTA updates.
+The instructions in the Toradex Developer docs on using [Offline Signing Keys](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/) explains what should be done to take your keys offline and use them to carry out actions related to Torizon Cloud and OTA updates.
 Here are the steps to summarize: